josmar-crwdstffng/angular/aio/content/guide/binding-overview.md

 <div class="alert is-helpful">

 Template expressions cannot refer to anything in the global namespace, except `undefined`.
-They can't refer to `window` or `document`.
-Additionally, they can't call `console.log()` or `Math.max()` and are restricted to referencing members of the expression context.
+They cannot refer to `window` or `document`.
+Additionally, they cannot call `console.log()` or `Math.max()` and are restricted to referencing members of the expression context.

 </div>